 No one likes surprises when it comes to their taxes.
 Keep these common mistakes in mind and be proactive to plan for your retirement years.
 Working with an accountant can be a big help in managing your tax liability and cash-flow expectations.

 Moreover, getting ready for retirement is a process that includes understanding and maximizing Social Security income (earned, spousal and widow’s benefits), considering work opportunities, managing investments and a broad range of other financial and tax planning.
-The best way to do this is to start early, and there are plenty of resources online to help you do so.
+The best way to do this is to start early, and there are plenty of resources online, including free Social Security benefits calculators, to help you do so.